mrintern/baddie-watch/README.md

-* Unfinished porject, proceed with caution d00d
+* Unfinished project, proceed with caution d00d

 # baddie-watch
 an attempt to fix the BAD WATCH by DSTIKE, and make it usable for non-programmers / hardware hackers